We value your comments on how things are running and hope that you will tell us what you like about the practice.

 Complaints should be addressed to the Practice Manager or any of the doctors.
 Alternatively you may ask for an appointment with the Practice Manager in order to discuss your concerns.
-She will explain the complaints procedure to you and will make sure that your concerns are dealt with promptly.
+They will explain the complaints procedure to you and will make sure that your concerns are dealt with promptly.
 It will be a great help if you are as specific as possible about your complaint.

 - Find out what happened and what went wrong:

 - Make it possible for you to discuss the problem with those concerned, if you would like this;